gorlik/totoro64/README.md

 Avoid the poison berries and catch the bonus apples.
 Single player and two player cooperative mode.
 Good for kids to learn coding while having fun.
-'A', 'D' and shift or joystick in port 2 to play.
+'V', 'N' and left-shift or joystick in port 2 to play.
-In two player mode keyboard input is disabled and two joysticks are required.
+In two player mode, the secon player uses joystick in port 1.

 <img alt="totoro64 screenshot" src="screenshot.png" width="700">